Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI: Methods

-where $\operatorname{soft}$ is the \textbf{softmax} function such that $\hat{q}_i^{(j)} = \exp q_i^{(j)} / \sum_j \exp q_i^{(j)}$.
-The softmax is used to circumvent potentially empty bins.
-The key novelty of our approach is the combination of a sufficiently granular task embedding (compared to P2L \cite{Bhattacharjee2020P2LPT}) with a flexible weighting to guide feature attention (compared to VDNA \cite{Ramtoula2023VisualDR}).
-Based on our exploratory experiments on the development tasks (see Fig. \ref{fig:data}), we identified three favorable settings of hyperparameters: \textbf{bKLD(small,target)} a "small" fingerprint with $b=100$ bins and weighting by the softened feature average of the target task $w = \operatorname{soft}(\sum_i^n \mathbf{v}_i / n)$, \textbf{bKLD(large,source)} with $b=1,000$ bins and weighting by normalized feature average of the source task as well as \textbf{bKLD(large,unweighted)} with $b=1,000$ and uniform weighting.
+During the development phase, we began by exploring variations of previously proposed methods for task similarity \cite{Ramtoula2023VisualDR,achille2019task2vec,Ding2021AnalyzingDN,Bhattacharjee2020P2LPT,feydy2019interpolating,sun2016deep,Godau2021TaskFing}.
+We combined various embedding mappings $f$, including the binning scheme, with multiple distance measures $d$.
+We examined several smoothing functions (e.g., normalization, softmax, and symmetric uniform smoothing) for both the source and target embeddings, as well as weighting schemes.
+The list of all configurations can be found in our code repository.
+Based on our exploratory experiments on the development tasks (see Fig. \ref{fig:data}), we identified two favorable settings of hyperparameters: \textbf{bKLD(small)} a "small" fingerprint with $b=100$ bins and weighting by the softened feature average of the target task $w = \operatorname{soft}(\sum_i^n \mathbf{v}_i / n)$ as well as \textbf{bKLD(large} with $b=1,000$ and uniform weighting.
 To compare bKLD with the manual task matching approach, we extracted keywords from the semantic description of tasks, e.g., imaging modality, anatomical regions, and entities of interest, and computed the intersection over union between any pair of tasks.
 Ties were resolved by preferring larger source tasks.